Quirky Tails: Sneeze'n Coffin

-A girl's mother remarries an undertaker, which embarrasses the girl because he always drives in his hearse, and also because he tells her younger brother that his coffins are boats.
+A girl called Tracy's mother remarries an undertaker called Ralph, which embarrasses the girl because he always drives in his hearse, and also because he tells her younger brother that his coffins are boats.
 As a result, the girl's younger brother launches the coffin into the water, thinking it is a boat and ending up disgracing the family, but the undertaker doesn't even care, which also messes up the girl's life.
 When the undertaker brings a corpse home from work and the girl gets locked in a room with the corpse, the story gets interesting.

 Santa Claws

-A boy visits a hypnotist on Christmas Day because he somehow gets a small mouth that is the size of a marble.
+A boy called Sean visits a hypnotist on Christmas Day because he somehow gets a small mouth that is the size of a marble.
 The boy explains through writing that while taking his younger brother Christmas shopping, they encountered a Santa Claus that had claws for fingernails and gave them, as well as their older sister, two wishes.
 Was later adapted as an episode of Round The Twist.